A GraphQL schema should be built as expressive as possible.

 public override Type RuntimeType { get; } = typeof(string);

-// define which literals this type can be parsed from.
+// define which value nodes this type can be parsed from

 public override bool IsInstanceOfType(IValueNode valueSyntax)